-If you’ve suffer significant investment losses as the result of securities fraud you should consult with an SEC attorney about your case.
+If you’ve suffered significant investment losses as the result of securities fraud you should consult with an SEC attorney about your case.
 A skilled securities lawyer will be able to review the specific details of your case in order to determine precisely what action needs to be taken to protect your legal rights and financial interests.